ChunzhengLab/LambdaProtonCVE/README.md

 # LambdaProtonCVE
-Plan to work on ALICE 10, 15 &amp; 18 data
+Plan to work on ALICE 10, 15 & 18 data